LiUSemWeb/Materials-Design-Ontology/mapping_generator/sparql-generate/documentset/README.md

-# This is the folder where you should put the json data you want to map
+# This folder is the default folder that SPARQL-Generate will access to retrive the data during running.
+The data from materials project will be copied to this folder for running period after running rdf-generator.py.